Characters: The Secret World The Big Three

-As the Labyrinth's Sysadmin, Cassini is rarely seen away from her workstation in the server room; nonetheless, she is in complete control over the Illuminati's electronic security networks - and as such, she knows almost everything the base's employees are up to.
+As the Labyrinth's Sysadmin and general IT specialist, Cassini is rarely seen away from her workstation in the server room; nonetheless, she is in complete control over the Illuminati's electronic security networks - and as such, she knows almost everything the base's employees are up to.

 Director De La Guardia

 You, my friend, are in a world of tigers and they will eat you alive if you are weak, if you hesitate, if you do not strike first.
 Here, you will learn to strike first and strike hard, for those combat holograms, they can do nothing to you.

 I, however, have a high-powered rifle.
 And a streak of what some call sadism, I call a will to incentivize...

 Presiding over the test chamber, De La Guardia teaches you the basics of combat and the use of your powers.

 - Badass in a Nice Suit: As one of the Illuminati's soldiers, De La Guardia wears same business suit-like uniform as the other Labyrinth guards - minus the gas mask.